tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 * [**Novartis**](https://aws.amazon.com/blogs/industries/aws-and-novartis-re-inventing-pharma-manufacturing/?cs=4) is currently using Amazon SageMaker to build a computer vision-based model that will determine production line clearance.

-* Using Amazon SageMaker engineers at [**Coinbase**](https://aws.amazon.com/machine-learning/customers/innovators/coinbase/?cs=3) developed a machine learning-driven system that recognizes mismatches and anomalies in sources of user identification, allowing them to quickly take action against potential sources of fraud.
+* Using Amazon SageMaker engineers at [**Coinbase**](https://aws.amazon.com/machine-learning/customers/innovators/coinbase/?cs=3) developed a machine learning-driven system that recognizes mismatches and anomalies in sources of user identification, allowing them to take action against potential sources of fraud quickly.

 Now you will continue to demo how to get started with Amazon SageMaker Studio.
-Ask students to log-in into into the [AWS Management Console](https://console.aws.amazon.com/) using their root user and to follow your steps throughout the process.
+Ask students to log-in to the [AWS Management Console](https://console.aws.amazon.com/) using their root user and to follow your steps throughout the process.

 From the AWS Management Console, type `sagemaker` in the "Find Services" search box and choose `Amazon SageMaker` from the list.

 ![Launching Amazon SageMaker](Images/launching-sagemaker.png)

-Explain to students that Amazon SageMaker Studio is currently offered by AWS as a general available preview version from the US East (Ohio) AWS region.
+Explain to students that AWS currently offers Amazon SageMaker Studio as a generally available preview version from the US East (Ohio) AWS region.
 Since it's a preview version, some aspects of the user interface (UI) may vary over the time it's released as a final version.

 Despite they are going to use a preview version, explain to students that it's is fully functional and can be used free of charge during its preview period.